gomerudo/nas-dmrl/README.md

 The ultimate goal of Neural Architecture Search (NAS) is to come up with an algorithm that can design well-performing architectures for any dataset of interest.
 A promising approach to NAS is reinforcement learning (RL).

-One of the main limitations of RL on the NAS problem is the need to run a RL procedure from scratch for every dataset of interest.
+One of the main limitations of RL on the NAS problem is the need to run the procedure from scratch for every dataset of interest.
 So far, most of the relevant results show how to apply standard RL algorithms on NAS for CIFAR, but little attention is paid to other datasets.
 Morever, RL tends to be an expensive procedure for NAS, making it unfeasible to replay it on new datasets.

 An alternative is to explore meta-RL, which can learn a policy that can be transferred to previously unseen environments (i.e., datasets).
 In this work, we explore, for the first time, meta-RL for NAS.
 We study whether or not the transfer provides an advantage during traning and evaluation (i.e., when the policy is fixed).

-The meta-RL algorithm we use is inspired by the work of [Wang et al.](https://arxiv.org/abs/1611.05763) and [Duan et al.](https://arxiv.org/abs/1611.02779).
+The meta-RL algorithm that we use is inspired by the work of [Wang et al.](https://arxiv.org/abs/1611.05763) and [Duan et al.](https://arxiv.org/abs/1611.02779).
 Our NAS search space and performance estimation strategy are based on the [BlockQNN](https://arxiv.org/abs/1808.05584) methodology.
+The environments are associated to 5 datasets from the [meta-dataset](https://arxiv.org/abs/1903.03096): `omniglot`, `vgg_flower`, and `dtd` for training; `aircraft` and `cu_birds` for evaluation.

 ## Results

+### Experiment 1: training the meta-RL agent to design chain-structured networks

+### Experiment 2: evaluating the policy on previously unseen environments

+### Experiment 3: training the meta-RL agent to design multi-branch structures

 ## How to run